rigetti/pyquil/docs/source/getting_started.rst

     print seeded_cxn.run(pq.Program(H(0)).measure(0, 0), [0], 20)

-It is important to remember that this is just a useful debugging tool for small quantum systems, and it cannot be feasibly obtained on a quantum processor.
+It is important to remember that this ``wavefunction`` method is just a useful debugging tool for small quantum systems, and it cannot be feasibly obtained on a quantum processor.